HomeSurviving Dailyfemale health civil rights

 … it is less about statistics and more about what happens when people use the illusion of scarcity (few owners = minor issue) to erase the reality of everyday oppression, normalization of violence, and the mechanisms that enforce systemic inequality.

 When narratives focus solely on numbers, they strip out stories of bravery, silent suffering, and collective resistance.
 They obscure how power and control were—and still are—embedded in institutions, laws, family systems, and cultural norms.
-They mute the experiences of people like Sofia, who fight not just against individuals, but against a structure that profits from her submission and invisibility.
+They mute the experiences of people like Sophia, who fight not just against individuals, but against a structure that profits from her submission and invisibility.

 📚 Follow-Up Reading